sagudev/SunXP/DesignConcept.md

 - Pixel Size: (???, ???)
 - Base Color RGB: (50, 150, 256)

-There is dim white RGB(200, 200, 256) "2" of Marlett Font in the center.
+There is dull white RGB(200, 200, 256) "2" of Marlett Font in the center.
-The border is a dim white RGB(200, 200, 256) rounded rectangle.
+The border is a dull white RGB(200, 200, 256) rounded rectangle.
 There is no luster.

 ## The Minimize Button